Stalham Road, Hoveton, Norwich, NR12 8DUTel: 01603 782155

 She has a keen interest in the professional issue relating to Nurse Practitioners and also teaches primary care nurses.

 Caroline Mansfield has been working at the surgery for over 15 years and is a highly valued member of the team.
 Caroline is the surgery's research lead and has been involved in several research projects over the last few years covering a wide range of medical conditions.

-Sara Bailey qualified as a Registered General Nurse in 1988 in Peterborough and then spent seven years working in the Accident and Emergency Department in Peterborough.
+Sara Adams qualified as a Registered General Nurse in 1988 in Peterborough and then spent seven years working in the Accident and Emergency Department in Peterborough.
 She then moved into General Practice as a Triage Nurse in St Neots before taking up a Nurse Practitioner Trainee role in Yaxley near Peterborough.
 She graduated from the University of East Anglia with the Nurse Practitioner BSc in 2007.
 In 2012 Sara relocated to Norfolk working as a Nurse Practitioner in Cromer.
 She joined the Nursing Team at Hoveton and Wroxham as an Advanced Nurse Practitioner in March 2017.

 Marion started at the Practice in 2004 as a locum practice nurse before becoming a permanent member of staff.
 She orginally trained at the Norfolk & Norwich hospital, spent 5 years at the West Norwich and 20 years at the NNUH.

 As a Practice Nurse Marion covers a wide aspect of tasks, including smears, baby immunisations, dressings, ECGs, ear syringing, BP checks, all routine injections and travel clinic specialist.